CeON/dataverse/doc/sphinx-guides/source/user/find-use-data.rst

 ^^^^^^^^^^^^^^^^^^^^

 Dataverse displays a plaintext URL for the location of the file under the Metadata tab on the dataset page.
 This Download URL can be used to directly access the file via API (or in a web browser, if needed).
 When downloading larger files, in order to ensure a reliable, resumable download, we recommend using `GNU Wget <https://www.gnu.org/software/wget/>`_ in a command line terminal or using a download manager software of your choice.

-Certain files do not provide Download URLs for technical reasons: those that are restricted, have terms of use associated with them, or are part of a dataverse with a guestbook enabled.

 .. _package_download_url: